 Valdez is a clear choice for winter adventures in Alaska.
 With a longstanding reputation for great snow, more than 300 inches is measured annually in the city and 600 to 900 inches in nearby Thompson Pass!

-Valdez and the surrounding Chugach Mountains define backcountry skiing and boarding.
+The Chugach Mountains surround Valdez and creates the perfect backcountry skiing and boarding.
 Access the backcountry on foot, helicopter or snowcat for some of the most amazing big mountain skiing and snowboarding in the world.Ice climbers view our beautiful waterfalls and glaciers as pathways to adventure.
 Whatever challenge you are looking for, whether top-roping or multi-pitch lead climbing, there are dozens of routes around Valdez that will suit your needs.

 Read more about winter activities in Valdez >>>